 To be eligible to enter the Dietetics Major at year 3, you must meet the Land and Food Systems UBC entrance requirements (see Food, Nutrition and Health), and have a minimum of 54 credits of post-secondary course work.

-To apply to the Dietetics Major, you must complete specific year 1 and 2 prerequisite courses (or their equivalents), as well as a minimum of 54 credits of university or college coursework by April 30 in the year of application.
-These prerequisites can be met by following years one and two of the Food, Nutrition and Health Major.
-It is not allowable for applicants to defer specific prerequisite courses.
+To apply to the Dietetics Major, you must complete the following year 1 and 2 prerequisite courses (or their equivalents), as well as a minimum of 54 credits of university or college coursework by April 30 in the year of application.
+Applicants are not allowed to defer specific prerequisite courses.

-The table below outlines the prerequisite requirements for 2018 applicants.
-Notes in red provide a preview of changes applicable to applicants in 2019 or beyond.
+The table below outlines the prerequisite requirements for 2019 applicants.

 |BIOL 121 (3)||Genetics, Evolution and Ecology||One of BIOL 11, BIOL 12, BIOL 111|